jrstendencia/vertebrAI-mockup/README.md

 - 📏 Line visualization for Cobb angle estimation
 - 👩‍⚕️ Radiologist-friendly UI with high contrast & clean layout

-Perfect for early-stage development and usability testing in medical imaging innovation.
+Ideal for early-stage development, testing, and showcasing medical imaging innovation.

 ---

 ## 🚧 Note
-This is a **design mockup only** – not a working app.
+This is a **design mockup only** – not yet a functional app.
-Development is local-only, along with a hardware prototype.
+The system works locally with a hardware prototype (hello, Raspberry Pi 😉).

-💡 Inspired by real-world medical workflows and user-centered design principles.
+💡 Built with deep learning goals and user-centered design principles.

-> 🎓 This is part of a university design project focused on enhancing scoliosis diagnosis accuracy using deep learning and intuitive UI.
+> 🎓 Part of a university capstone project to improve scoliosis diagnosis accuracy through automation and clean UI/UX.